-If the obligation is for: The obligation is made: Acquisition of real or personal property On the date on which the local Perkins subrecipient makes a binding written commitment to acquire the property Personal services by a contractor who is employee not anOn the date on which the local Perkins subrecipient makes a binding written commitment to obtain the services.
-The work described in the contract must be completed by June 30 Travel When the travel is taken Rental of real or personal property When the property is used Conference or event registration On the date on which the local Perkins subrecipient makes a binding written commitment to attend the event Personal services by an employee When services are performed
+If the obligation is for: The obligation is made: Acquisition of real or personal property On the date on which the local Perkins subrecipient makes a binding written commitment to acquire the property Personal services by a contractor who is not a employee anOn the date on which the local Perkins subrecipient makes a binding written commitment to obtain the services.
+The work described in the contract must be completed by June 30 Travel Rental of real or personal property Conference or event registration When the travel is taken When the property is used On the date on which the local Perkins subrecipient makes a binding written commitment to attend the event Personal services by an employee When services are performed

 Funds that are not obligated and disbursed or accrued by the end of the fiscal year cannot be carried over to the next fiscal year.
 The new funds for the next fiscal year cannot be pre-obligated before the beginning of the new fiscal year and not before the submittal of a substantially approvable Perkins local application, whichever is later.
-Equipment may not be obligated until the local application is approved.
+Equipment may not be obligated until the local application is approved, which includes conditional approval.